capytaine/capytaine/docs/index.rst

     </video>
     </div>

+Capytaine is Python package for the simulation of the interaction between water waves and floating bodies in frequency domain.

-Capytaine is an open source Boundary Element Method (BEM) solver for the linear potential flow wave theory, written in Python and Fortran 90.
+It is build around a full rewrite of the open source Boundary Element Method (BEM) solver Nemoh_ for the linear potential flow wave theory.

 .. toctree::
    :maxdepth: 1